Financial Support for Public Interest

 Job Search Expenses

-The Summer Public Interest Fellowship Program (SPIF) provides funds to all Yale students who need funding to work at government and nonprofit organizations.
-The law school provides fellowships of up to $6,000 for 12 weeks ($500 per week for up to 12 weeks) through SPIF.
-Five thousand dollars of this funding is guaranteed; student fundraising will be matched dollar-for-dollar up to the total $6,000 summer budget.
+The Summer Public Interest Fellowship Program (SPIF) offers support to all Yale students who need funding to work at government and nonprofit organizations.
+The law school provides fellowships of up to $6,000 over the summer ($500 per week for up to 12 weeks) through SPIF. $5,000 of this funding is guaranteed; student fundraising will be matched dollar-for-dollar up to the total $6,000 summer budget.

 The Schell Center for International Human Rights provides many summer travel fellowships to support summer work abroad in international human rights.

-The Ford Foundation Law School Public Interest Fellowship Program will support first- and second-year law students to have a substantive and transformative experience as summer interns with Ford Grantee Organizations.
-Giving students the opportunity to work in the field of public interest law, the program seeks to award highly motivated and accomplished students with an internship in a domestic or international Ford Foundation grantee organization whose work focuses broadly on legal analysis, litigation, and public policy advocacy.
-Working closely with lawyers and advocates, students will gain exposure to a variety of diverse settings and will be exposed to such topics as reproductive rights, civil rights, gay, lesbian, and transgender rights, immigrants’ rights, prisoner and ex-offenders’ rights, voting rights, children’s rights, and other areas of concern with respect to social justice and equity.
+The Ford Foundation Law School Public Interest Fellowship Program enables first- and second-year law students to have a substantive and transformative experience as public interest summer interns with Ford Grantee Organizations.
+The program seeks to award highly motivated and accomplished students with an internship in a domestic or international Ford Foundation grantee organization that works broadly on legal analysis, litigation, and public policy advocacy.
+Collaborating closely with lawyers and advocates, students will gain exposure to a variety of diverse settings and are exposed to such topics as reproductive rights, civil rights, gay, lesbian, and transgender rights, immigrants’ rights, prisoner and ex-offenders’ rights, voting rights, children’s rights, and other areas of social justice concern.

-The Ford Foundation will connect a total of 100 law school students from Harvard, New York University, Stanford, and Yale Law Schools to current grantee organizations both domestically and internationally to begin an exciting and new venture lasting ten weeks during Summer 2014.
-If selected, each of the Yale Law School students will receive a stipend over the summer as an intern in the field of public interest law, giving them the opportunity to have substantive and transformative experiences.
+The Ford Foundation will connect a total of 100 students from the law schools at Harvard, New York University, Stanford, and Yale Law Schools to current grantee organizations both domestically and internationally to begin new and exciting ventures lasting ten weeks during Summer 2015.
+Each Yale Law student selected will receive a generous stipend over the summer as an intern in the field of public interest law.

 Click here for detailed instructions on how to apply.